HurleyProg/Cocos2dUtilities/README.md

 Classes
 ----------------
-All classes are in Source folder with documentation in the -- Documentation folder.
+All classes are in the 'Source' folder with documentation in the 'Documentation' folder.
+Documentation is in Doxygen format and outputed to HTML.
 You can find a brief description of the classes below.

 ### CCButton